 2. Choose the right plants.

-If you want a really low-maintenance garden then you need to grow native plants in your garden.
+If you want a really low-maintenance garden then you need choose native plants in your garden.
 Gardens that include a lot of tropical or non-native plants will always need more TLC in order to survive our particular Perth climate and soils.

 Native plants have evolved and adapted to the climate and insects of our West Australian region, which means you won’t have to baby them as you would have to if you go for other plants that aren’t native to our area.